-Liquidity risk is the risk that the company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
-The company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collateral requirements.
+Liquidity risk is the risk that the company may not be able to meet its present and future cash and collecteral obligations without incurring anacceptable lesses.
+The company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collecteral requirements.
 The company closely monitors its liquidity position and deploys a robust cash management system.
-It maintains adequate sources of financing through various short term and long term loans at an optimized cost.
+It maintains adequate sources of functions through various short term and long term loans at an optimized cost.

-The table below summarizes the maturity profile of the company's financial liabilities based on contractual undiscounted payments:
+The table below summarizes the maturity profile of the company's financial liabilities based on contractoal undiscounted payments: